The Bankrate promise

 What types of mortgage loans are assumable?

-- USDA loans – To assume a USDA loan, you typically need a minimum credit score of 620.
+To assume a USDA loan, you typically need a minimum credit score of 620.
 You also have to meet income limits and location requirements.
-Note that a USDA loan is typically assumed with a new rate and terms, but in some cases, like transfers between families, it can be assumed with the same rate and terms without needing to meet eligibility requirements.
+A USDA loan is typically assumed with a new rate and terms, but in some cases, like transfers between families, it can be assumed with the same rate and terms without needing to meet eligibility requirements.

-- VA loans –The lender has to approve the assumption of a VA loan, usually by first evaluating your creditworthiness as a borrower.
 You don’t necessarily have to be a member of the military or a veteran to assume a VA loan, but the lender will evaluate your creditworthiness as a borrower.
 While there isn’t a minimum credit score, a lender will typically look for a score of 620 and above.
 You’ll also still have to pay the funding fee of 0.5 percent.

 To know whether your mortgage is assumable, look for an assumption clause in your mortgage contract.
 This provision is what allows you to transfer your mortgage to someone else.
 In most cases, the mortgage lender has to approve the assumption, and typically will hold the new borrower to the loan’s eligibility requirements.